Our spines are naturally curved like an “S” shape to a slight degree, with your lower back curved inward.

-Have you noticed the curve of your lower back causing your stomach to thrust forward?
+Have you noticed the arch of your lower back causing your stomach to thrust forward?

 If it isn’t causing you back pain already, it could cause back pain for you down the line.